Khushi-Jain-123/Zeotap-Assignment/README.md

 **SET UP THE DATABASE**
-Run following commands - python manage.py makemigrations
+- python manage.py makemigrations
 - python manage.py migrate

 **CREATE SUPERUSER**
-Run following command - python manage.py createsuperuser Or use existing user id - Admin, pswd - Admin
+- python manage.py createsuperuser
+ (Or use existing user id - Admin, pswd - Admin)

 **RUN THE DEVELOPMENT SERVER**
-Run following command - python manage.py runserver
+- python manage.py runserver

 **RULE SYNTAX**
 Rules can be written using a simple syntax.
 Here are some examples:

-   # Simple comparison
    amount > 1000

-   # Logical combinations
    (category == "electronics") AND (price < 500)

-   # Complex nested rules
    (status == "active") AND (age > 18 OR (parent_consent == true))